vkedlian/MicroExonator/README.md

 After you are sure everthing is in place, you can sumbit the runnig command:

     snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} differential_inclusion

+## Using MicroExonator on single-cell RNAseq data

+MicroExonator can also allow you to identify microexons and identify patterns of alternative splicing changes using [whippet](https://github.com/timbitz/Whippet.jl) in scRNAseq data.
+Importantly, we have only applied MicroExonator to full-length scRNAseq data (SMART-seq2 in particular).
+This is because full-length scRNAseq data provides more information to resolve splicing changes as well as due to the accuracy of bulk RNAseq tools for alternative splicing identification being [benchmarked by our group before](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1571-5) and showed promising results.

 # Troubleshooting